Uanela/arkos/CANARY_NOTES.md

 ### Changed

 - improved base service and base controller classes by identifying common behaviors among the methods (refactor).
+- changed router template to use ArkosRouter by default

 ### Removed